In progress City project

 Greenhouse gas emissions in the corporation

-There are five main sources of greenhouse gas (GHG) emissions from municipal operations and services.
+There are five main sources of GHG emissions from municipal operations and services.
 The main sources and the percentage of GHG emissions they account for include:

 • Fleet (7%)

-Bar graph showing the greenhouse gas (GHG) emissions emitted by MiWay Transit, municipal buildings, fleet, waste and street lighting from 1990 to 2021 and the target rates for 2030 and 2050.
+Bar graph showing the greenhouse gas (GHG) emissions emitted by MiWay Transit, municipal buildings, fleet, waste and street lighting from 2018 to 2024, compared to 1990 and target rates for 2030 and 2050.
 The emission rates are measured in million metric tonnes.

 Greenhouse gas emissions in the community